benhoyt/benhoyt.github.com/writings/littlelang.md

 // Bob, aged 42
 ```

-The full grammar for littlelang is shown in the [README](https://github.com/benhoyt/littlelang), but in short, it has the following features:
+You can read the [full spec](https://github.com/benhoyt/littlelang#language-spec) and [grammar](https://github.com/benhoyt/littlelang#grammar) for littlelang on GitHub, but in short, it has the following features:

 * **Go-like syntax,** with braces required around blocks, and no semicolons in sight.
 Trailing commas are allowed!
 * **Dynamic typing,** with all the usual suspects: nil, bool, int, str, list, map, func.